Team18-InterIIT/Team18_FedEx_InterIIT24/README.md

 ### Input Options

-A. Rotatinal Constraint --> An additional column of boolean values must be present in the input data.
+1. Rotational Constraint --> An additional column of boolean values must be present in the input data.
     If 'True', then the package can be rotatated along all 3 axes.
     If 'False', the the package can only be roatated along z-axis.

-B. Family of Packages --> An additional column of Family IDs must be present in the in the original dataset.
+2. Family of Packages --> An additional column of Family IDs must be present in the in the original dataset.
 These Family IDs must be integers.
 If Family Cost is enabled, then the algorithm tries to put family packages closer to each other.

 ### Search Methods and Related Parameters